Robert-Walker0/Student-Gradebook/README.md

 ## Usage

-Once you run the program, this menu popup:
+Once you run the program, this menu pop up:

 ![alt text](imgs/image.png)